-UKFT and The Textile Livery Group came together to create a unique event to share best practice on sustainability within the UK textile industry and discuss how the sector can grow its capacity and capability, while remaining competitive.
+UKFT and The Textile Livery Group came together to create a unique event on 12 May 2022 to share best practice on sustainability within the UK textile industry and discuss how the sector can grow its capacity and capability, while remaining competitive.

 Speakers from UK manufacturers, global brands and a variety of textile innovators shared experiences to help businesses and the wider industry to promote their own sustainable credentials.

 On 12 May 2022 at Drapers Hall in London, we welcomed leaders from UK textile manufacturers to hear what sustainability means to various businesses and how they have started to address some of the challenges ahead, all with an emphasis on how the UK textile manufacturing industry can use sustainability to boost its competitiveness.

 - Anthony Burns, Chief Operating Officer at ACS Clothing